Arkady Averchenko: Life before the Russian Revolution

 In 1908 Averchenko became secretary of the satirical magazine Dragonfly (later renamed to Satyricon) and in 1913 he became its editor.
 For many years Averchenko worked successfully as a member of the magazine's staff together with many other notable people, including Nadezhda Teffi, Sasha Chorny, and Aleksey Remizov.
 His most lauded humorous stories were published in the magazine.
 During Averchenko's work at the Satyricon it became very popular, and theatrical works based on his stories were put on by many theatres throughout the country.

 From 1910 to 1912 Averchenko more than once travelled to Europe with his friends and colleagues at the Satyricon (including Aleksey Remizov).
 These travels served Averchenko as a rich source for his creative work, and inspired his book Expedition of Satyriconers in Western Europe which was published in 1912.
 Averchenko also wrote many theatre reviews under several pen names.

 After the October Revolution, Averchenko's life was greatly changed.
 In August 1918 Bolshevik leaders declared the Satyricon anti-Soviet and suppressed it.

 Averchenko and all Satyricon staff took a negative position against Soviet authority.
-Averchenko struggled greatly in attempting to return to his own Sevastopol; in particular, he had to travel through the Ukraine, which was being occupied by Germans.
+Averchenko struggled greatly in attempting to return to his own Sevastopol; in particular, he had to travel through Ukraine, which was being occupied by Germans.
 Beginning in June 1919 Averchenko worked for the newspaper South (later the South of Russia) and urged aid for the Voluntary Army.

 On 15 November 1920 Sevastopol was taken by the Reds.
 Some days before Averchenko had had time to flee via steamer ship to Istanbul.